adrian/swift/doc/source/cors.rst

 At this point the container is now accessible to CORS clients hosted on http://localhost.
 Open the test CORS page in your browser.

 #.
-Populate the Token field
+Request a token or populate the Token field
 #.
 Populate the URL field with the URL of either a container or object
 #.
 Select the request method
 #.
 Hit Submit